TresSims/HoudiniFileInterpreters/Readme.md

 1. Copy the `sop_ReadNRRD.hda` from the `otls` folder to an `otls` folder on your `$HOUDINI_PATH`
-1. Optional: Install pynrrd to your houdini environment.
-If not found, the module will automatically try to install it.
-(Note: If installed this way, you will need to restart your houdini instance to use the library)
+2. Install pynrrd to your houdini environment:

+Option 1:  By default, the node will install the `pynrrd` package using pip from within the module itself.
+To do this:
+   - create a new `Read_NRRD` node
+   - Try to import a volume, it should faile with a message saying `nrrd` not found.
+   - Restart Houdini, and everything should be working.

+Option 2.
+Alternatively you can install nrrd manually to your Houdinig Python environment.
+   - run `hython -m pip install pynrrd` from a command line to use pip to install the `pynrrd` package

 ### Usage

 1. Search for the `Read_NRRD` sop node from the tab menu in your geometry node inside of houdini.
-1. Select the type of volume you wish to create, VDB or NRRD
+1. Select the type of volume you wish to create, VDB or Houdini Volume

 (Note: many medical datasets use value ranges outside of what houdini represents by defauly, if you have issues with the appearence of your volume after importing it, try adjusting